medusajs/medusa/docs/content/development/endpoints/add-middleware.md

 Similar to custom endpoints, you must transpile the files under `src` into the `dist` directory for the backend to load them.

-To do that, run the following command before running the Medusa server:
+To do that, run the following command before running the Medusa backend:

 ```bash npm2yarn
 npm run build